ml4ch/CoSESWeather/README.md

 ## Required development environment

-This section gives a brief overview on the required third-party modules and libraries.
+This section gives a brief overview on the required third-party modules and libraries utilized in this project.

 ### Required modules (Python on server-side)